Available with Network Analyst license.

 The directions generated when a route is computed are customizable at the network dataset level.
 This means that the street names used for reporting directions, shields, and boundary information are stored with the network dataset schema.
 These settings can be modified to customize the directions.

-You can change these settings from the Network Directions Properties dialog box, which is accessed by clicking the Directions button in either the New Network Dataset wizard or on the Directions tab of the Network Dataset Properties dialog box.
+You can change these settings from the Network Directions Properties dialog box, which is accessed by clicking the Directions button in either the New Network Dataset wizard or the Directions tab of the Network Dataset Properties dialog box.

 Network Directions Properties dialog box